Innovative Rice Cultivation Is Producing Positive Economic and Environmental Results

 Yet it’s also about solving problems through adaptation—and this gives agriculture an intellectual dimension that rewards innovative thinking.

 We’ve adapted to our circumstances with a series of strategies, starting with mulching and leaving crop residue on the field to increase organic matter in the soil and hold water in place.
-We’ve experimented with rainwater harvesting, cover crops, no-till and minimum tillage, crop diversification, rotation methods, and boosting soil health.
+We’ve experimented with rainwater harvesting, cultures de couverture, no-till and minimum tillage, crop diversification, rotation methods, and boosting soil health.

-The future of agriculture will become ever more technologically enhanced, as we use information from satellites and GPS, sensors, smart irrigation, drones, automation, and more.
+The future of agriculture will become ever more technologically enhanced, as we use information from satellites and GPS, sensors, smart irrigation, drones, automation, et plus.
 Our work will become more precise, allowing us to conserve our resources and become more efficient and sustainable.

 Becoming a better farmer isn’t a burden, but rather part of the joy that comes from work well done.